Skip to content

 💡

-Masculine and neuter are BOTH ein.
+Masculine and neuter are both ein.
 Only feminine is different: eine.
 No plural form!

 🧠

-ein = masculine AND neuter (they share!). eine = feminine (she gets her own!).
+ein = masculine and neuter (they share!). eine = feminine (she gets her own!).
 Plural = nothing!

 Common Mistakes